DeltaChain Price Hits $0.0000 on Top Exchanges (DELTA)

 Buying and Selling DeltaChain

-It is usually not currently possible to buy alternative cryptocurrencies such as DeltaChain directly using US dollars.
-Investors seeking to acquire DeltaChain should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Coinbase or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy DeltaChain using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as DeltaChain directly using US dollars.
+Investors seeking to trade DeltaChain should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, GDAX or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase DeltaChain using one of the exchanges listed above.

 Receive News & Updates for DeltaChain Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for DeltaChain and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.